 - Fine-needle aspiration biopsy (FNAB): This approach is used most often when the suspected lump is discovered during a clinical breast exam.
 It is the simplest way to distinguish between a fluid-filled cyst and a solid mass.

 - Core needle biopsy: If a lump is visible on a mammogram or ultrasound, or if your doctor can feel (palpate) it during an exam, a radiologist or surgeon will use a slightly larger needle to extract breast tissue for further examination.
-Imaging techniques, such as a mammogram or MRI, may be used during this type of biopsy to guide the needle to the affected site.
+Imaging techniques, such as a mammogram, ultrasound or MRI, will be used during this type of biopsy to guide the needle to the affected site.

 - Surgical biopsy: All or a portion of the breast mass may be removed during a surgical biopsy.
 These procedures are performed in an operating room and require sedation.